SakshhamTheCoder/FL-RPC/README.md

 ## Overview

 FL RPC is a lightweight Python script designed to display your current FL Studio project name as your Discord status.
-It leverages the `pypresence` library to interact with the Discord API, and uses `pygetwindow` and `psutil` to detect the FL Studio window.
-The script runs seamlessly in the background, updating your status every second.
+It uses the `pypresence` library to interact with the Discord API, and uses `pygetwindow` and `psutil` to detect the FL Studio window.
+The script runs seamlessly in the background and shows the state in the notification tray.

 ---